Census-designated place: Effects of designation and examples

 The boundaries of such places are typically defined in cooperation with local county or tribal officials, but are not fixed, and do not affect the status of local government or incorporation; the territories thus defined are strictly statistical entities.
 CDP boundaries may change from one census to the next to reflect changes in settlement patterns.
 Further, as statistical entities, the boundaries of the CDP may not correspond with local understanding of the area with the same name.
 Recognized communities may be divided into two or more CDPs while on the other hand, two or more communities may be combined into one CDP.
 A CDP may also cover the unincorporated part of a named community, where the rest lies within an incorporated place.

 CDPs are treated in the same way as incorporated entities and appear in the same category of census data as incorporated places.
 This distinguishes CDPs from other census classifications, such as minor civil divisions (MCDs), which are in a separate category.

 The population and demographics of the CDP are included in the data of county subdivisions containing the CDP.
 Generally, a CDP shall not be defined within the boundaries of what the Census Bureau regards to be an incorporated city, village or borough.
 However, the Census Bureau considers some towns in New England states, New Jersey and New York as well as townships in some other states as MCDs, even though they are incorporated municipalities in those states.
 In such states, CDPs may be defined within such towns or spanning the boundaries of multiple towns.

-Purpose of designation
+Purpose

 There are a number of reasons for the CDP designation: